arangodb/docs/arangograph/backups.md

 **Upload backup to storage** option and choose a retention period that specifies how long backups are retained after creation.

-When the **Upload backup to storage** option is enabled for a backup policy, you can also create backups in different regions than the default one.
+If your organization belongs to the Enterprise tier and the **Upload backup to storage** option is enabled for a backup policy, you can then create backups in different regions than the default one.
 The regions where the default backup is copied are shown in the **Additional regions** column in the **Policies** section.